ThomasPak/pakman/paper/paper.md

 as **approximate Bayesian computation (ABC)** [@Marjoram2003;@Toni2009].

-The drawback of ABC methods is that they require many model simulations, which quickly becomes computationally expensive for many practical cases.
+The drawback of ABC methods is that they require many model simulations, which quickly becomes a bottleneck when simulations are computationally expensive.
 Fortunately, some ABC algorithms have a simulation workload that is embarrassingly parallel, or proceed through a sequence of embarrassingly parallel simulation workloads.
 These algorithms, ABC rejection and ABC